SnoWFLakE0s/jose-code/README.md

 ```
 int x;
 ```
 You can now use them with other josecode functions, like in the program below, which returns the larger of the two numbers.
 Functions must be used inside the `tellme` function to get any output to the console.
 It is best practice to declare a `result` variable for your computation and for feeding into the `tellme` function.
-Proper function syntax is to put single spaces around the parentheses.
+Proper function syntax is to put single spaces around the opening parentheses and a single space preceding the closing parenthese with a semicolon following it.
 ```
 int x = 1;
 int y = 2;